 “It’s extremely gratifying when I hear others say they have accomplished something outside their comfort zone because of ‘The Buried Life,’” Nemtin said.
 “While marking off something on the list is a huge accomplishment personally, helping others fulfill their dreams is equally fulfilling for us, sometimes even more so.”

-Nemtin’s bucket list quest has taken him to the White House to play basketball with President Barack Obama to doing a sketch with Will Farrell and even to Oprah Winfrey’s couch.
+Nemtin’s bucket list quest has taken him to the White House to play basketball with President Barack Obama to doing a sketch with Will Ferrell and even to Oprah Winfrey’s couch.
 Currently, he is crossing off “make a movie,” with “The Buried Life” feature documentary film set to release this year.
 From raising over $400,000 for charity to escaping a deserted island, Nemtin’s bucket list quest has inspired millions to chase their dreams.

 As co-founder of “The Buried Life” movement, Nemtin’s message of radical possibility has been featured in major media, including NBC’s “Today” show, “The Oprah Winfrey Show,” CNN, FOX, ABC, CBS, NBC News and more.